 Adequate temperature control during transport.

-Protection of foods from cross contamination( ready to eat foods contacting raw food)
+Protection of foods from cross-contamination( ready to eat foods contacting raw food)

 Protection of food from non-food items in the same or previous load.

-- Training – Documented training of carrier personnel in sanitary transportation practices if carrier is responsible for sanitary conditions during transport.
+- Training – Documented training of carrier personnel in sanitary transportation practices if the carrier is responsible for sanitary conditions during transport.

 Rule 7: Mitigation Strategies to Protect Food Against Intentional Adulteration

 Aimed at preventing intentional adulteration from acts intended to cause wide-scale harm to public health.

 Intention and Content - Each covered facility is required to prepare and implement a food defense plan for the identification of vulnerabilities, mitigation strategies, and procedures for food defense.